HMS Brisk (1851)

 HMS Brisk was a 14-gun wooden-hulled screw sloop designed by the Committee of Reference as part of the 1847 program.
 She is considered an enlarged Rattler with the design approved in 1847.
 She was ordered on 25 April 1847 from Woolwich Dockyard as a 10-gun sloop, but the guns were later increased due to the Russian War, to 14 guns by increasing the number of 32-pounder guns.
 She was launched on 2 June 1851 from Woolwich Dockyard.
-She served in the Russian War of 1854- 55 and as part of the West African anti-slavery patrol, with a final commission on the Australian Station.
-She was sold in 1870 into mercantile service.
+She served in the Russian War of 1854- 55 and as part of the Southern African anti-slavery patrol, with a final commission on the Australian Station.
+She was sold in 1870 for use in a pioneer, but unsuccessful, telegraph service.

-Brisk was the fourth named vessel since it was introduced for a 16-gun sloop launched by Jacobs of Sandgate on 6 May 1784 and sold in May 1805.
+Brisk was the fourth vessel of the name, since it was introduced for a 16-gun sloop launched by Jacobs of Sandgate on 6 May 1784 and sold in May 1805.